 The differential diagnosis includes any of the other pervasive developmental disorders or causes of learning disability.
 Other specific diseases that need to be excluded are:

 Creutz-Jacob disease/new variant CJD

-The prognosis of this disease is very poor, and the outcome is worse as compared with children diagnosed with autism.
+The prognosis of CDD is very poor, and the outcome is worse as compared with other subtypes of ASD.
 Once skills are lost, they usually do not return to normal.
-Only about 20% of children diagnosed with the disorder can speak in sentences again.
+Only about 20% of children diagnosed with CDD can speak in sentences again.
 As adults, most patients with CDD remain dependent on full-time caregivers or are institutionalized.
 Around ten years of age, most of the skills are lost.
 There can be some but very restricted improvement seen in a few of the cases.
-Over the longitudinal course of the disease, children develop lifelong impairment of behavioral and intellectual functioning.
+Over the longitudinal course of the disease, children develop lifelong impairments of behavioral and intellectual functioning.
 The intellectual function, independence, and adaptive/adjusting skills are extremely affected, with most cases deteriorating to serious mental disability.
-Kids with this disease are dependent on caregivers for the entire life.
+Kids with this disease are dependent on caregivers for their entire life.

-Epilepsy commonly develops with the risk of seizures that increases throughout childhood, and around at adolescence, there are maximum chances to get the seizure.
-The SSRIs and neuroleptics can be used as they may lower the seizure threshold.
+Epilepsy commonly develops with the risk of seizures that increases throughout childhood with the highest seizure diathesis occurring during adolescence.
+SSRIs and neuroleptics can also the seizure threshold and thus must be used with caution.
 It has been previously reported that the life expectancy is normal, but mainly due to complications of epilepsy, the mortality of people with autistic spectrum disorders is two times that of the general population.